 “We’d like to thank you folks for flying with us today.
-And, the next time you get the insane urge to go blasting through the skies in a pressurized metal tube, we hope you’ll think of Kulula Airways.”
+And, the next time you get the insane urge to blast through the skies in a pressurized metal tube, we hope you think of Kulula Airways.”

-“As you exit the plane, make sure to gather all of your belongings.
-Anything left will be distributed evenly among the flight attendants.
+“As you exit the plane, please gather all of your belongings.
+If not, we’ll then distribute anything left evenly among the flight attendants.
 Please do not leave children or spouses.”